-After a day ripe with sun and sweat, 12 bushels of tomatoes, and 195+ jars of tomato sauce, all three families (my brothers’, our parents, and us included) are set for another whole year.
+After a day ripe with sun and sweat, 12 bushels of tomatoes, and 195+ jars of tomato sauce, all three families (my brothers, our parents, and we included) are set for another whole year.

 So in case any of you would like to partake and have a big family, here’s the breakdown of our family’s tomato sauce recipe:

-- Set up the washing station.
-Simply a small table, a tub filled with water with a handy garden hose nearby and a couple knives.
+Set up the washing station.
+Simply a small table, a tub filled with water with a handy garden hose nearby and a couple of knives.

 The assembly line

-- Cooking station.
-Turn on propane tank and burner, half fill the pot with water and dump the tomatoes in, cooking them until soft, stirring occasionally.
+Cooking station.
+Turn on the propane tank and burner, half fill the pot with water and dump the tomatoes in, cooking them until soft, stirring occasionally.

 When you’re ready to use your homemade tomato sauce for pasta, pizza or whatever you’re cooking up, just crack open the jar and cook the tomato sauce as you normally would, adding either your favourite cut(s) of meat, vegetables, hot peppers or whatever spices or food you want to flavour your sauce.
 There you have it, folks!